sara-nl/griddocs/source/Pages/Advanced/storage_clients/lcg-lfn-lfc.rst

 You can replicate a file and use the replicas with the following steps:

-1. Copy your file to one of the storage elements, while registering the file in the *logical file catalog*
+1. Copy your file to one of the storage elements, while registering the file in the *Logical File Catalog*

-2. Replicate the file to other storage elements, and register the copies under the same entry in the *logical file catalog*
+2. Replicate the file to other storage elements, and register the copies under the same entry in the *Logical File Catalog*

-3. In your job description, tell the scheduler where to run jobs by specifying a *Data requirement*
+3. In your job description, tell the scheduler where to run jobs by specifying a *data requirement*

 This section describes the steps.